YOUR QUESTIONS ANSWERED.

 DO THE PATIO AND APARTMENT HOMES COME FURNISHED?

 No. Bring treasured furniture and belongings or start fresh with all-new pieces to be completely comfortable.
 In short, you’re free to furnish and decorate the way you wish.
 Don’t worry about the appliances, we will provide you with great quality and repair or replace them if there are any issues, and all at no additional charge to you!

 Absolutely!
 Life-enriching amenities and services abound throughout the community and fill the activity calendar, plus each day provides opportunities for new friendships through activities, socials and entertainment.

 Yes!
 For physician visits and other needs, we offer private transportation services.
 In addition, there are frequent opportunities for dining, group shopping and entertainment excursions to all kinds of popular venues off campus.

-In Lufkin, Assisted Living is figured monthly and can range from $2,500-$5,500, depending on the care received and the apartment chosen.
-Care is usually paid for by the resident, but can be partially offset by veterans benefits and/or long-term insurance, depending on the policy.
+In Lufkin, Assisted Living costs are figured by the care received and the apartment chosen.
+The cost is usually paid for by the resident, but can be partially offset by veteran’s benefits and/or long-term insurance, depending on the policy.